-Category Prioritization Metric Evaluation Methodology Data Source Transit Total People + Jobs served Calculate the total number of residents and jobs within 1⁄2 mile of stations.
-Example output: 110,800 people + jobs 2045 projections from TRM v6 Supportive Land Use Concentration Concentration of People + Jobs Calculate the number of residents and jobs within 1⁄2† mile of stations divided by the 1⁄2 mile network buffer around the stations.
+Category Prioritization Metric Evaluation Methodology Data Source Tronsit upportive Land Calculate the number of residents and jobs w 2045 projections from TRM v6 Transit Supportive Land Use Concentration of People + Jobs Calculate the number of residents and jobs within 1/2 [†] mile of stations divided by the 1/2 mile network buffer around the stations.
 Example output: 17,100 people + jobs per square mile 2045 projections from TRM v6 Sustainability Environmental impact Quantitative assessment of potential negative impacts on existing features due to construction of CRT infrastructure.
 Example output: The sum of potential impacts created by CRT infrastructure GIS layer of EMS stations, fire stations, hospitals, libraries, parks, police departments, schools, cemeteries, places of worship, utility lines, waterways/floodplains, wetlands, biodiversity & wildlife habitat, hazardous waste sites, water resources & water supplies, historic properties, and public open spaces.
-A preliminary, qualitative evaluation of constrained land uses or usable space surrounding each station that could be potentially used to provide parking.
+Regional Access Parking opportunities A preliminary, qualitative evaluation of constrained land uses or usable space surrounding each station that could be potentially used to provide parking.
 This is not a measurement of parking demand at stations.
 This evaluation could be conducted during a later project development phase.

-\ These metrics are based on inputs to the FTA CIG evaluation process.
+These metrics are based on inputs to the FTA CIG evaluation process.

-&lt;sup>† All calculations of half-mile buffers will be completed using the road network to measure distance rather than straight-line distance.
++ All calculations of half-mile buffers will be completed using the road network to measure distance rather than straight-line distance.
 This will more accurately capture what is within one-half mile of the corridor, an acceptable walking distance to premium transit.